2023 Best Value Anthropology Bachelor's Degree Schools in New York

 Read full report on Anthropology at Binghamton University

-You’ll join some of the best and brightest minds around you if you attend Hunter College.
-The school came in at #4 on this year’s Best Value Anthropology Bachelor’s Degree Schools in New York list.
-Hunter is a fairly large public school located in the large city of New York.
+You’ll be in good company if you decide to attend Hunter College.
+It ranked #4 on our 2023 Best Value Anthropology Bachelor’s Degree Schools in New York list.
+Hunter is a very large public school located in the large city of New York.

-In-state tuition fees for undergraduate students at Hunter are $7,382 per year.
+The average tuition and fees for an in-state undergraduate at Hunter are $7,382 a year.
 After completing their Bachelor's Degree, anthropology graduates from Hunter carry an average student debtload of $20,795.

-Read full report on Anthropology at Hunter College
+Read full report on Anthropology at SUNY Cortland

 Lehman undergraduate students pay an average of $7,410 in in-state tuition and fees each year.
 Anthropology majors at Lehman take out an average of $18,487 in student loans while working on their Bachelor's Degree.

-SUNY Geneseo did quite well in this year’s ranking of the best places for anthropology students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the town of Geneseo, SUNY Geneseo is a public school with a small student population.
+With a ranking of #7, SUNY Geneseo did quite well on this year’s best value schools for anthropology students working on their bachelor’s degree.
+Located in the distant town of Geneseo, SUNY Geneseo is a public school with a small student population.

 SUNY Geneseo undergraduate students pay an average of $8,927 in in-state tuition and fees each year.